nick-ulle/dotfiles-remote/README.md

 # Remote Computing Dotfiles

-These are the dotfiles @nick-ulle uses to set up on remote servers.
+These are the dotfiles @nick-ulle uses to set up on remote computing resources.

 ## Usage